adejeffchen/e28/p3/README.md

 ## Outside resources
 + icons are from <https://www.iconfinder.com/icons/3558110/food_bread_hamburger_fast_patty_icon>
 + recipes info and photos from <https://www.cookinglight.com/eating-smart/best-quarantine-meals>
++ How to Check if Object is Empty in JavaScript <https://www.samanthaming.com/tidbits/94-how-to-check-if-object-is-empty/>

 ## Notes for instructor
 + Register, Sign In, Favorites link to "This page is coming soon!".
 Those are to be implemented in project 3.